MattOhare1999/dissertation/documentation/timelog.md

 *8 hours* - Removed user anomolies and improved command line arguments and error handling to give users more flexibility.
 Also allowed standardised euclidean distance for all algorithms and improved saving format for visualisations.

+## 12 Feb 2020

+*4 hours* - Can now show visualisations in intermediate steps in separate facets as well as just the final output.
+Also fixed bug preventing hybrid and pivot algorithms not working with a data set size of 100.
+*0.5 hours* - Wrote up week 17 status report

+## 13 Feb 2020

+*2 hours* - Fixed kmeans visualisations by using it on the low dimensional data instead of the original high dimensional data.
+Also, using random projection, found clusters in the high dimensional original data.
+*0.5 hours* - Planned meeting with supervisor
+*0.5 hours* - Meeting with supervisor